Eat to the Beat

 Track highlights: 1.
 "The Walls Came Down" - 2.
 "Turn a Blind Eye" - 4.
 "Modern Romans" - 5.
 "Back From the Front"

-2nd studio album by Californian post-punk and new wave band The Call consisting of songwriter, lead vocalist and guitarist Michael Been, guitarist Tom Ferrier, bassist Greg Freeman and drummer and percussionist Scott Musick.
+2nd studio album by Californian post-punk and new wave band The Call following their one year old debut The Call.
+The band consists of songwriter, lead vocalist and guitarist Michael Been, guitarist Tom Ferrier, bassist Greg Freeman and drummer and percussionist Scott Musick.
 Garth Hudson (The Band) plays additional synths and saxophone on the album.

 Stylistically, the band plays a dark and energetic rock that may be described as predominantly post-punk.
-I bought the album in the early 80s and played this a lot.
+I acquired the album in the early 80s and played it quite frequently.
 The following albums by The Call were styled as more mainstream rock-productions, and although they gained more recognition, I only fell for this early release by the band.

 [ allmusic.com 3 / 5 stars ]